kartoza/docker-postgis/README.md

 * `-e POSTGRES_USER=<PGUSER>`
 * `-e POSTGRES_PASS=<PGPASSWORD>`
 * `-e POSTGRES_DBNAME=<PGDBNAME>`
-* `-e POSTGRES_MULTIPLE_EXTENSIONS=postgis,hstore,postgis_topology`
+* `-e POSTGRES_MULTIPLE_EXTENSIONS=postgis,hstore,postgis_topology,postgis_raster,pgrouting`

 You can pass as many extensions as you need.
 * `-e SHARED_PRELOAD_LIBRARIES='pg_cron'`
 Some extensions need to be registered in the postgresql.conf as shared_preload_libraries. pg_cron should always be added because the extension is installed with the image.
 * `-e SSL_CERT_FILE=/your/own/ssl_cert_file.pem`